mara-labs/mara-chain/README.md

 which marad
 ```

 You will get the error `marad not found`.
-This is because you need to set $GOBIN and add it to the path, which is where `marad` would be located.
+This is because you need to set $GOBIN and add it to the path where `marad` would be located.
 Let's fix that by running the following command:
 ```
 export PATH=$PATH:$(go env GOPATH)/bin
 ```